One in a Million (Aaliyah song): Recording and production

 Along with "If Your Girl Only Knew", "One in a Million" was one of the earliest songs which Aaliyah recorded with Timbaland and Missy Elliott.
-According to Elliot, she wrote the song in a rap-singing style because she didn't know how to write songs for singers, explaining: "Because I wasn’t really a singer like that, that's why I wrote like that, because I was a rapper, but I didn't know how to do a bunch of runs, so every record that I would attack, I would attack it like I'm rap-singing it."
-During the earliest stages of the recording process, Elliot was scared to play the record to Aaliyah because the song's sound was very different.
+According to Elliott, she wrote the song in a rap-singing style because she didn't know how to write songs for singers, explaining: "Because I wasn't really a singer like that, that's why I wrote like that, because I was a rapper, but I didn't know how to do a bunch of runs, so every record that I would attack, I would attack it like I'm rap-singing it."
+During the earliest stages of the recording process, Elliott was scared to play the record to Aaliyah because the song's sound was very different.
 However, once Aaliyah heard the song, she liked it.
-In regards to Aaliyah enjoying the song, Elliot said that "she had an ear and she knew what that music made her feel like.
+In regards to Aaliyah enjoying the song, Elliott said that "she had an ear and she knew what that music made her feel like.
 She was next level to understand that this is some next level [music].
-This is not just the sound that’s going on right now — this is a new sound that is being created.
+This is not just the sound that's going on right now — this is a new sound that is being created.
 This whole movement is new".

 Once the song was completed and sent to radio, radio stations initially didn't want to play it.
 Many stations made excuses as to why they couldn't play the song by saying "they couldn't blend it in, they couldn't mix it in with records before it or after it because the cadence hadn't been done before".
 According to Blackground Records CEO Jomo Hankerson, many radio station program directors had a problem with what they called "cricket sounds" in the song.
 Hankerson recalled that a program director in Chicago stated that he would not play a record that had crickets in it.
 When trying to create a solution so that "One in a Million" could get played on the radio, Atlantic Records suggested that the song be remixed and made more radio-friendly.
 Hankerson refused to change the song and took the tapes out of the studio so that no one could remix it, stating: "Atlantic thought we should remix the record and take the triple-beat down to make it more radio-friendly, but we were very bullheaded about it.
 We heard they were trying to get remixes done, so we took the tapes out the studio!
 Back in those days before Pro Tools you could really control where the music went.
 If you had that two-inch reel, you had the record.
 So we grabbed the two-inch reels and all the tapes so nobody could do any unauthorized remixes and we stuck to our guns on that version of the record".